Skip to main content

 • INTERNSHIPS AND SUPERVISED PROJECTS

-These compulsory internships are carried out during the university holidays of the year of validation (L2 or L3), or during the summer holidays of the year preceding the year of validation.
+These compulsory internships are carried out during the university holidays of the year of validation (L3), or during the summer holidays of the year preceding the year of validation.

 • SUPPORT FOR YOUR ACADEMIC ACHIEVEMENT